BaldrLector/Personal-Note/Courses&Tutorial Note/NIPS 2016 Tutorial Generative Adversarial Networks/note.md

 ## 5.2 Evaluation of generative models

-GANs are somewhat harder to evaluate than other generative models because it can be dicult to estimate the likelihood for GANs describe many of the diffculties with evaluating generative models.
+GANs are somewhat harder to evaluate than other generative models because it can be diffcult to estimate the likelihood for GANs describe many of the diffculties with evaluating generative models.

 ## 5.3 Discrete outputs